Chapter 23, Part C: At the Crosswinds (cont.)

 Azurite’s own expression turned cold.
 “And why do you speak as such?
 A king or queen can be found– all is required is blood and loyalty from the fairies.”

 The wind chuckled.
 “A true king or queen of fairy is not some common thing.
 Indeed, for it is not a simple duty, not in the time that will come.
 Titania has read the pages of the future and the past.
 In this new age, the queen or king of Fairy must accept their full duties and the fate ahead of them.
-The next ruler will have to lead in an age of war.”
+The next ruler is not yet anointed.
+And they will have to lead in an age of war.”

 1. Thank you so much for writing these classic stories in a new way.
 Really liked the first volume Red Ridding Hood and now this one..
 You have a knack for writing such difficult, complex stories and than bind them beautifully together.. keep up the good work and please update soon 🙂